TimChen1383/GaussianSplattingEditor/README.md

-# SuperSplat Editor
+# Gaussian Splatting Editor

-The SuperSplat Editor is a free and open source tool for inspecting, editing, optimizing and publishing 3D Gaussian Splats.
-It is built on web technologies and runs in the browser, so there's nothing to download or install.
+Forked from SuperSplat.
+The Gaussian Splatting is a free and open source tool for inspecting, editing, optimizing and publishing 3D Gaussian Splats.
+It is built on web technologies and runs in the browser.

 ## Local Development